brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 this tutorial), the port mapping (map port 80 on the host to port 5000 in the Docker container), and click the blue "Add" button:

-{% include figure.html path="blog/aws-docker/task-definition.png" caption="Task definition" %}
+{% include figure.html path="blog/aws-docker/task-definition.png" caption="Task definition" link_to_full_size_image=true %}

 Click the blue "Create" button to create the Task.
 Now it's time to run the Task in your Cluster.
-Click on the "Clusters" link in the menu on the lift and then click on the name of your Cluster ("my-ecs-cluster").
+Click on the "Clusters" link in the menu on the left and then click on the name of your Cluster ("my-ecs-cluster").
 There are two ways to run Tasks: